MNLipp

 View My GitHub Profile

-• Run Qemu in Kubernetes (VM-Operator)
+• Run Qemu VMs in Kubernetes Pods (VM-Operator)

 It took me some time to get this started, but finally, I have some working code and a web site for the project.